Analytic solution to pseudo-Landau levels in strongly bent graphene nanoribbons: Abstract

 \section{Abstract}

-Nonuniform elastic strain is known to induce pseudo-Landau levels in Dirac materials.
-But these pseudo-Landau levels are hardly resolvable in an analytic fashion when the strain is strong, because of the emerging complicated space dependence in both the strain-modulated Fermi velocity and the strain-induced pseudomagnetic field.
-We analytically characterize the solution to the pseudo-Landau levels in experimentally accessible strongly bent graphene nanoribbons, by treating the effects of the nonuniform Fermi velocity and pseudomagnetic field on equal footing.
-The analytic solution is detectable through the angle-resolved photoemission spectroscopy (ARPES) and allows quantitative comparison between theories and various transport experiments, such as the Shubnikov-de Haas oscillation in the complete absence of magnetic fields and the negative strain-resistivity resulting from the valley anomaly.
-The analytic solution can be generalized to twisted two-dimensional materials and topological materials and will shed a new light on the related experimental explorations and straintronics applications.
+Nonuniform elastic strain is known to induce pseudo Landau levels in Dirac materials.
+But these pseudo Landau levels are hardly resolvable in an analytic fashion when the strain is strong, because of the emerging complicated space dependence in both the strain-modulated Fermi velocity and the strain-induced pseudomagnetic field.
+We here analytically characterize the solution to the pseudo Landau levels in strongly bent graphene nanoribbons, by treating the effects of the nonuniform Fermi velocity and pseudomagnetic field on equal footing.
+The analytic solution is detectable through the angle-resolved photoemission spectroscopy (ARPES) and allows quantitative comparison between theories and various experimental signatures of transport, such as the Shubnikov-de Haas oscillation in the complete absence of magnetic fields and the negative strain-resistivity resulting from the valley anomaly.
+The analytic solution can be generalized to various Dirac materials and will shed a new light on the related experimental explorations and straintronics applications.